valderman/haste-compiler/README.md

 Haste also has its own set of command line arguments.
 Invoke it with --help to read more about them.

+If you want your package to compile with both Haste and, say, GHC, you might want to use the CPP extension for conditional compilation.
+Haste defines the preprocessor symbol __HASTE__ for all modules it compiles, and __HASTE_TCE__ for those compiled with full trampolining tail call elimination.

 Reactive web EDSL
 -----------------